-On August 29th, 2011, the home Rachel and her husband Adrian own in Santa Monica, California, was slightly damaged when a light aircraft taking off from the local airport crashed into it.
-Rachel, Adrian and their children were not there at the time, and the student pilot flying the plane was rescued by painters who were working on the house.
+On August 29th, 2011, the home Rachel owns in Santa Monica, California, was slightly damaged when a light aircraft taking off from the local airport crashed into it.
+Rachel was not there at the time, and the student pilot flying the plane was rescued by painters who were working on the house.

 When American censors rated her movie Where The Truth Lies as an NC-17, she joined with the movie's director Atom Egoyan in an ultimately unsuccessful appeal against their decision.

 She gave her pet Bull Terrier the name Wilbur because she thought he looked like the pig of the same name from the movie Charlotte's Web.

 As part of the preparation for her lead role in the TV version of Clueless, Rachel visited a number of LA high schools, and was surprised to find how like the original movie some of them were.

 She has one brother and one sister.